folutade/KnowThatYouAnointed/content/posts/the-party.md

   ...
   I **pray our children don't inherit me** and feelings I attract*

-* On Kendrick's first battle track, "euphoria", Kendrick implied that Drake was an absentee father while rapping about the role as a father, including responsibility of teaching one's son to pray.
+* On Kendrick's first battle track, "euphoria," Kendrick implied that Drake was an absentee father while rapping about his own role as a father, including the responsibility of teaching one's son to pray.

   * *Why would I call around tryna get dirt on niggas?
 Y'all think all my life is rap?
   That's ho shit, **I got a son to raise**, but I can see you don't know nothin' 'bout that